Last Updated on December 26, 2020 by Rakesh Gupta

 - The next step is to create a formula to figure out a date that is exactly ninety days before today (the day when flow runs).
 Click on the Manager | New Resource and creates a formula – as shown in the following screenshot:

 - Next, we will use the Record update element to update the open opportunities which have a close date that is exactly ninety days before today (the day when flow runs).
-Drag and drop a Record update element onto the Lightning Flow Designer – Check out the video for step-by-step instructions:
+Drag and drop a Record update element onto the Flow Builder – Check out the video for step-by-step instructions:

 - In the end, Edward’s Flow will look like the following screenshot: